D. Jacques Smith

 Publications, Presentations & Recognitions

-Jacques is committed to public service matters and, in 2000, he was awarded the firm's Albert Arent Pro Bono Award for outstanding commitment to community service and pro bono interests.
+Jacques is committed to public service matters.
+In 2000 he was awarded the firm's Albert Arent Pro Bono Award for outstanding commitment to community service and pro bono interests.
 In 2018, he was awarded the Marc L. Fleischaker Award for his outstanding work on pro bono matters in 2017.
-His public interest work is significant and varied including work for Catholic Charities, representation to the indigent, and a decade of service as an instructor, mentor, and coach of the Benjamin Banneker Academic High School Moot Court Team in connection with Georgetown University Law School’s Street Law Program.
+Chambers USA and Legal 500 US recognize him for his health care practice.

-Jacques is a regular writer, speaker, and commentator on a variety of government investigations, False Claims Act, and e-discovery issues nationwide.
+Jacques is a regular writer, speaker, and commentator on a variety of government investigations, False Claims Act, and litigation best practices nationwide.
 He is the co-author of multiple chapters of a PLI book on government investigations, litigation, and health care fraud.
-He has also co-written (with Michael Dearington and Randal Brater) “Eleventh Circuit Deals Blow to Defense Contractors in Key False Claims Act Statute-of-Limitations Tolling Case, Deepening Circuit Split” and (with Michael Dearington), “Catch Me If You Can: The Divergent and Inconstant Pleading Requirements Governing Qui Tam Complaints.”
-Jacques also co-authored “US Supreme Court Decides Landmark False Claims Act Case Resolving Unsettled Statute of Limitations and First-to-File Bar Questions” with Randall Brater and “Oral Arguments Set for Major False Claims Act Case Pending Before Supreme Court” with Randall Brater, David Greenberg, and Jon Gryskiewicz.
+He has also co-written (with Michael Dearington and Randall Brater) “Eleventh Circuit Deals Blow to Defense Contractors in Key False Claims Act Statute-of-Limitations Tolling Case, Deepening Circuit Split” and (with Michael Dearington), “Catch Me If You Can: The Divergent and Inconstant Pleading Requirements Governing Qui Tam Complaints.”

 Bar & Court Admissions

 - District of Columbia Bar